Embed Angular

 STEP 1: Create a new Angular application

-Install Angular CLI (if not already installed).
+Install Angular CLI (if not already installed):

 npm install -g @angular/cli